Table of Contents

 Unearthing What They Tried to Bury

 This fight means digging deep into the other side's data retention policies, putting their IT staff under oath, and hiring digital forensic experts to find the ghosts in the machine.
-It’s about reverse-engineering their cover-up.
-You can bet they have a team of corporate lawyers paid by the hour to justify their client’s “mistakes” and bury you in procedural nonsense.
+It's about reverse-engineering their cover-up.
+Under Colorado law, parties have three years from the date of injury to file a personal injury claim (C.R.S. § 13-80-101), which makes early investigation critical.
+Defendants count on that timeline pressure.
+They'll deploy a team of corporate lawyers paid by the hour to justify their client's "mistakes" and bury claimants in procedural nonsense.
+Meanwhile, Colorado's modified comparative negligence rule means defendants only escape liability if they're found less than 50% at fault (C.R.S. § 13-21-111).
+Even when successful, non-economic damages are capped at $1,500,000 as of 2025.
+Uncovering hidden evidence—deleted emails, suppressed documents, falsified records—becomes the difference between a fair settlement and walking away with nothing.

 This Is a Fight of Inches